-- Environmental impacts of re-entering the site to conduct reclamation activities to remove the woody debris pile. - Reclamation to correct a woody debris pile left in place would require that the wood within the pile be spread across the site, which may or may not require the use of heavy machinery depending on the volume of wood in the pile.
-Refer to Section 3.2 for factors to consider related to reclamation of deficiencies. - Merchantability of the timber within the woody debris pile (diameter of the logs). - Merchantable timber is required to be salvaged and removed; however occasionally it is left in place.
-It is considered less acceptable to leave merchantable timber in place in woody debris piles than non-merchantable timber.
+- Environmental impacts of re-entering the site to conduct reclamation activities to remove the woody debris pile. - Reclamation to correct a woody debris pile left in place would require that the wood within the pile be spread across the site, which may require the use of heavy machinery depending on the volume of wood in the pile.
+Refer to Section 3.0 for factors to consider related to reclamation of deficiencies. - Merchantability of the timber within the woody debris pile (diameter of the logs). - Merchantable timber is required to be salvaged and removed; however occasionally it is left in place.
+It is considered less acceptable to leave merchantable timber in place in woody debris piles. - Acceptable woody debris management practices in other industries: - Use of woody debris piles (or windrows) in reclamation on OSE sites. - Debris management guidelines for forestry. - Debris management guidelines for fence line clearing for grazing dispositions.

-- Acceptable woody debris management practices in other industries: - o Use of woody debris piles (or windrows) in reclamation on OSE sites. - o Debris management guidelines for forestry. - o Debris management guidelines for fence line clearing for grazing dispositions. - Naturally occurring windthrow within forests in the region. - Observed windthrow near the site or examples from literature may be included as part of the justification.
+- Naturally occurring windthrow within forests in the region. - Observed windthrow near the site or examples from literature may be included as part of the justification.